vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 # Configuration

-To change Vinegar's behavior, edit the `config.toml` file at `~/.config/vinegar/config.toml` (or `~/.var/app/io.github.vinegarhq.Vinegar/config/vinegar/config.toml` if you're using the Flatpak.).
+To change Vinegar's behavior, edit the `config.toml` file at `~/.config/vinegar/config.toml` (or `~/.var/app/io.github.vinegarhq.Vinegar/config/vinegar/config.toml` if you're using the Flatpak), ensure that you have created the configuration directory first, as it is not created by default (eg. `~/.config/vinegar`)

 Anything added to the configuration file is an override over the default values (the default configuration file can be seen [here](https://github.com/vinegarhq/vinegar/blob/master/internal/config/config.toml)) which are designed to be the best for the average user.
 Editing the configuration file allows you to tune your performance or apply other customizations.